 The question then is what to do next?

-When we’re faced with a paved path and a dirt desire path, I am afraid that all too often, enrollment managers, convinced of their own marketing themes and anecdotal evidence, simply re-sod the dirt.
+When we’re faced with a paved path and a dirt desire path, I am afraid that all too often, enrollment managers, convinced of their own marketing themes and anecdotal evidence, simply re-sod the dirt when recruiting students.
 We blame the prospective student for not having the bandwidth or interest in reading the copy we slaved over.
 In essence, we override the data.

-Last month, Capture Behavioral Engagement tracked its 20 millionth visitor across all of our partner sites.
+Last month, ENGAGE, Capture’s marketing automation software developed specifically for recruiting students, tracked its 20 millionth visitor across all of our partner sites.
+(Editor’s Note: To date, Capture has tracked more than 250 million visitors.)
 This corpus of data serves like a Google Earth-like view for us on the college searching behavior of prospective students in a way that has never before existed in higher education.
-And while we are pushing out as much learning as we can on individual topics of interest, if I were to condense what we have observed from CBE data in one sentence it is this:
+And while we are pushing out as much learning as we can on individual topics of interest, if I were to condense what we have observed from ENGAGE data in one sentence it is this:

 You do not have to get more students interested in your institution — they are already there, they are highly engaged with your brand, and they have found their way to you through their own low friction pathways that often have nothing to do with how you have designed the recruitment “pipeline.”

 Today, we are awash in data about students, what they want and how they want their needs met.
 The question therefore isn’t “what do we know,” it is “what do we do with what we know?”